lucasviga/send-message-whatsapp-js/README.md

 # send-message-whatsapp-js

-"box-plugin" simple for sending messages to wpp using javascript
+"box-chat-simple" for sending messages to wpp using javascript.

+see the example in msg-wpp/img/screen.png